skhai-debug/skip-tts/readme.md

 # StreamElements TTS Skipper
 A standalone program that skips StreamElements TTS donations.
 This program can be run in conjuction with something like [AutoHotKey](https://www.autohotkey.com/) to create a custom skip tts hotkey.
+You can look in the Sample AHK files supplied in the [samples](./samples).
+One uses a token file while the other uses a command line argument.

 ## Setup
 Download the .exe from the releases page or build yourself.